Learn how to paint a mural the easy way with this simple tutorial. This DIY accent wall is a great and budget-friendly wallpaper alternative!

 Wintertime in Seattle always makes me want to brighten things up with fun color.
 So in the spirit of being bold and colorful, I decided to paint a mural on my powder room wall!
 It did take some time, but it really wasn’t difficult.
 And I did the whole project for around $30!
 To be fair, I did already have the tools and some of the paint on hand.

 Today I’m going to show you exactly how I painted my botanical mural.
 One word of caution: Once you start creating cool accent walls in your home, it’s hard to stop!
-This is my second one, and I’m already eyeing one of the walls in Peter’s office next!
-Shhhhhh I haven’t told him yet and he’ll be happier if he doesn’t know!
+This is my second one, and I’m already eyeing one of the walls in the office next!

 - pen and paper